direct to content

 History

-Following repairs, Prince of Wales carried Prime Minister Winston Churchill across the Atlantic to Newfoundland.
-There, on 9-12 August, Churchill joined U.S. President Franklin D. Roosevelt for the Atlantic Charter conference, the first meeting between the two English-speaking leaders of what was emerging as the "Grand Alliance" against the Axis powers.
+Following repairs, the Prince of Wales carried Prime Minister Winston Churchill across the Atlantic to Newfoundland.
+There, between 9 and 12 August, Churchill joined U.S. President Franklin D. Roosevelt for the Atlantic Conference, the first meeting between the leaders of the two English-speaking nations of what was emerging as the "Grand Alliance" against the Axis powers.

 Force Z

-Sent to the Far East on 25th October with the battlecruiser HMS Repulse to counter the swiftly developing Japanese threat in the region.
+The Prince of Wales was sent to the Far East on 25th October 1941 with the battlecruiser HMS Repulse where she was to form 'Force Z' to counter the swiftly developing Japanese threat in the region.
 She docked in Singapore on 2 December.

-Force Z was an allied naval detachment consisting of battleship: Prince of Wales, battlecruiser Repulse, four destroyers, HMS Electra, Express, Encounter, and HMS Jupiter and also two Dutch submarines O16.
+Force Z was an allied naval detachment consisting of the Prince of Wales, Repulse and four destroyers (HMS Electra, Express, Encounter, and Jupiter).
+Two Dutch submarines (K-XIII and O-16) were deployed in the same area for support.

 Sinking of the Prince of Wales

-On 2:11 on 10 December Force Z was dispatched to investigate reports of Japanese landing forces at Kuantan.
+On 8 December Force Z was dispatched to investigate reports of Japanese landing forces at Kuantan in Malaysia.
 On arriving there they found the reports to be false.
-In the meantime FOrze Z was spotted by a Japanese submarine.
+In the meantime Force Z had been spotted by a Japanese submarine.

-At 11:00 that morning Japanese bombers and torpedo aircraft began their assault on Force Z. In a second attack at 11:30 torpedoes struck Prince of Wales on the port side, wrecking the outer propeller shaft and causing the ship to take on a heavy list.
+At 11 o'clock in the morning on December 10th, Japanese bombers and torpedo aircraft began their assault on Force Z. In a second attack at 11:30, torpedoes struck the Prince of Wales on the port side, wrecking the outer propeller shaft and causing the ship to take on a heavy list.

-A third torpedo attack developed against Repulse but she managed to avoid all torpedoes aimed at her.
-A fourth attack by torpedo-carrying Type 1 "Bettys" sank Repulse at 12:33.
-Six aircraft from this wave attacked Prince of Wales, with four of their torpedoes hitting the ship, causing flooding.
+A third torpedo attack developed against the Repulse but she managed to avoid all torpedoes aimed at her.
+A fourth attack by a torpedo-carrying Type 'Bettys' aircraft sank the Repulse at 12:33.
+Six aircraft from this wave attacked the Prince of Wales, with four of their torpedoes hitting the ship, causing major flooding of the ship.
 Finally a 500 kg bomb hit the catapult deck, penetrated through to the main deck and exploded, tearing a gash in the port side of the hull.

 Aftermath